MikeyMadeIt/PRACTICES/README.md

-### Practices – Python and Java
+### Practices – Python, Java and C

-This repository contains my personal practice exercises in **Python** and **Java** as I continue learning programming.
+This repository contains my personal practice exercises in **Python**, **Java** and **C** as I continue learning programming.
 These simple programs help me understand the basics and improve my skills through hands-on coding.

 ---